Content

 Direct cash flow calculation

-Mentioned again: the cash flow or the capital flow is a time-limited snapshot of the cash flow, the payment flows.
-That means: what result do I have in the self-defined period (for example one month) if I subtract the outflows from the inflows?
+Once again: The cash flow or cash flow is a snapshot time-limited snapshot of the cash flows.
+This means: what result do I have in the self-defined period (about one month) if I subtract the outflows from the inflows?

 Cash flow formula of the direct calculation: